LordAmit/Brightness/README.md

 # Brightness Controller

-This is version 2.4 of Brightness Controller for Linux!
-It supports an arbitrary number of displays!
+This is version 2.4 of Brightness Controller for Linux.
+It supports an arbitrary number of displays and also allows changing the color temperature across displays!

 If you like this, do not forget to give us a Star!
 That's the only way we can estimate whether people are using it or not since we do not collect any data, at all. [![GitHub stars](https://img.shields.io/github/stars/lordamit/brightness.svg?style=flat-square)](https://github.com/lordamit/brightness/stargazers) People already did!